 Watch the full episode

-Stream Your Church with the Church Media Guys is a weekly live series powered by Ecamm.
-In each episode, Justin and Dave from Church Media Guys tackle questions having to do with church live streaming and virtual church.
-Join us every Wednesday at 9am PT/12pm ET on Facebook and YouTube to be part of the conversation.
+Stream Your Church with the Church Media Guys is here to help churches succeed.
+In each video, Justin and Dave tackle questions having to do with church live streaming and virtual church.

 Want to try Ecamm Live for free?
 Visit www.getecamm.com to start your 14-day free trial today.